 - Mix in vegetables.
-Sauté the broccoli, sweet potatoes and chopped onion in the reserved bacon fat until tender and caramelized.
+Sauté the broccoli, sweet potatoes, and chopped onion in the reserved bacon fat until tender and caramelized.
 Give it a stir every few minutes so all sides roast evenly.

 - Apples.
-Once the vegetables are tender, add in the apples, garlic, thyme, cinnamon and half of the chicken stock.
+Once the vegetables are tender, add in the apples, garlic, thyme, cinnamon, and half of the chicken stock.
 Bring to a boil and cook until the stock evaporates.
-Then add the cooked chicken back in, as well as the remaining chicken stock and simmer until heated through.
+Then add the cooked chicken back in, as well as the remaining chicken stock, and simmer until heated through.
 Top with bacon right before serving.

 - Bacon grease.
 Cook the veggies in the bacon grease!
 It adds so much extra flavor to the dish.

 - Cinnamon.
 The cinnamon adds a nice fall flavor.
 You could always add in more or less to taste.
-Apple pie spice is another flavorful option that’s made with a blend of cinnamon, nutmeg and allspice.
+Apple pie spice is another flavorful option that’s made with a blend of cinnamon, nutmeg, and allspice.

 Absolutely.
 It may seem like an odd pairing at first, but trust me, the two taste amazing together.
-The sweet and caramelized apples are the perfect compliment to the savory chicken.
+The sweet and caramelized apples are the perfect complement to the savory chicken.
 After trying this recipe, you’ll be on the hunt for even more dinner ideas using apples!

 How to Store Leftover Apple Chicken

 Any leftover apple chicken will stay fresh in an airtight container in the refrigerator for up to 3 days.
-You can use the microwave to warm it back up, or heat on the stove for a crispier result.
+You can use the microwave to warm it back up or heat it on the stove for a crispier result.
 Either way, these chicken and apples taste just as great the next day!

 More Easy One Pot MealsBrowse all